putitsimply/christian-bible-explained/joel.md

 ### 1) A disaster hits, and everyone is told to pay attention

 Joel describes an overwhelming locust swarm that strips the land bare.
-Crops are ruined, food is scarce, and even the things used for [worship](glossary.md#worship) [^gl-worship] (like grain and wine offerings) cannot be provided because the harvest is gone.
-Joel calls on different groups, farmers, [priests](glossary.md#priest) [^gl-priest], and all the people, to recognise how serious this is.
+Crops are ruined, food is scarce, and even the things used for [worship[^gl_worship]](glossary.md#worship) (like grain and wine offerings) cannot be provided because the harvest is gone.
+Joel calls on different groups, farmers, [priests[^gl_priest]](glossary.md#priest), and all the people, to recognise how serious this is.

 ### 2) The disaster is treated as a “wake up” call

 Joel explains the plague as more than just bad luck.
 He treats it as a message calling the community to stop and think about their lives and choices.
-He urges the nation to turn back to [God](glossary.md#god) [^gl-god] with honesty, not just with sad feelings or public show.
+He urges the nation to turn back to [God[^gl_god]](glossary.md#god) with honesty, not just with sad feelings or public show.
 In other words, he says real change matters more than pretending.

 ### 3) A whole-community moment of repentance